Keto diet benefits for weight loss, diabetes & PCOS

 that collect in the blood is variable from person to person and depends upon

 factors such as body fat percent and resting metabolic rate.

 The first 1-2 months of a ketogenic diet may include a few unpleasant side effects.
 It was nicknamed the "keto flu" and while not everyone experiences it, it's normally related to your body becoming accustomed to being in ketosis.
 You might not feel great in this transition period, but these are typical signs you are effectively transitioning into ketosis.
-The nice part is that they are usually temporary and in a couple weeks you're most likely to notice improvements in a number of health markers.
+The nice part is that they are usually temporary and in a couple of weeks you're most likely to notice improvements in a number of health markers.

 It is possible to encounter weakness and fatigue, dizziness, weight loss, brain fog, digestive discomfort, trouble sleeping, low energy levels, irritability, & sugar cravings.

 What is ketoacidosis?

 Excessive ketone bodies may create a dangerously toxic